 Applications within each use case class will have different requirements and the enhanced network management features of 5G, including network slicing, will enable operators to offer services tailored to the application.
 Self-driving cars, for example, will require extremely fast, low latency connections to support real-time navigation.
 On the other hand, many IoT sensors transmit data in periodic bursts and don’t require high speeds, so a lower class of service would be suitable.

-Figure 2: 5G Spectrum Bands allocated to 5G use cases (Source Huawei)
+Figure 2: 5G Spectrum Bands allocated to 5G use cases (Source: Huawei)

 The higher frequencies allocated to 5G, with their correspondingly short wavelengths, will enable the use of smaller antenna, allowing massive MIMO techniques to be used to multiply the capacity of a wireless connection without requiring more spectrum.
 While this will mean more 5G base stations will be needed to provide the coverage expected, they will utilize multiple antennas within each base station, enabling 5G to support over 1,000 more devices per meter than 4G.
 Correspondingly, 5G networks will be able to beam ultra-fast data to a lot more users, with high precision and little latency – addressing the growing requirement for high-speed data, driven by emerging wireless applications such as the MIoT.